 People often ask me what my favorite rum is.
 I always reply “Which is your favorite child?”

 I can’t do it!
 But when pressed, I volunteer that funky, fruity, high-hogo Jamaican rums hold an extra special place in my rum-loving heart.
-Hampden Estate Smith & Cross, Appleton 21, Wray & Nephew Overproof, Rum Fire.
-I love them all!
+Hampden Estate Smith & Cross, Appleton 21, Wray & Nephew White Overproof, and Rum Fire — I love them all!
+There’s nothing quite like Jamaican pot still rum.

 I do my homework when opportunities like this arise.
 I’d read about many different Jamaican distilleries, but keeping them all straight is a challenge.